AndyWalker81/pands-project2021/README.md

 2. Output histograms
 3. Output scatter plots

-Within in each stage the programming is an iterative process whereby if it is considered that improvements can be made to code which does provide the required the outputs, then the code is then amended or re-written.
+Each stage is completed to a working level before moving to the next.
+However, writing the code is an iterative process whereby if it is considered that later improvements can be made to the working code, then the code is then amended or re-written.
 Examples of this might be if it is considered that the importing of a library might improve or make the code more efficient, or simply if it is considered that the output charts could be made more attractive if the code was re-written.
-It is recogised that this approach might involve the re-writing of the same pieces of code, but as a newcomer to Python it was considered that this approach would allow ongoing development and improvement to the program as knowledge grew.
+It is recogised that this approach might involve the re-writing of the same pieces of code, but as a newcomer to Python it is considered that this approach would allow ongoing development and improvement to the program as knowledge grew.

 ## 4. The Program Code